garyganuiuc/lstm-word2vec/README.md

 My contributions for the project:
 Team management,
-Writing Intro, help a teammate with the data processing code, benchmarks (all classical models), and LSTM code.
+Writing Intro, help a teammate with the data processing code, benchmarks (all classical models), and LSTM, CNN code.

 If you happen to see this repo, and you feel the quality is too terrible, I'm so sorry and please ignore it.